 Dramatic changes in the food system in the US over the past 50 years are intricately linked to the obesity epidemic.
-There is a growing consensus that the evolution of industrially produced and highly processed energy dense foods has lead to a
+There is a growing consensus that the evolution of industrially produced and highly processed energy dense foods has lead to a significant increase in caloric intake since at least the 1970s and is one of the

 United States agricultural policy plays a pivotal role through its subsidies of crops like corn and soybeans which, when transformed into corn syrup and oils, are key ingredients in processed, refined, and calorie dense foods and beverages.
 Programs managing commodity crop production, first established to help keep prices stable and insure that farmers would have steady income, were shifted to maximize cheap production of these crops in the 1970s with the idea that US farmers could expand and profit in the world market.
 169 By encouraging overproduction, these policies cause prices for commodity crops to fall (and lower prices for the food and beverage industry).
 Farmers are then reimbursed for their losses and the cycle continues.
-In contrast, there are few incentives to grow fruits and vegetables due to the lack of subsidies.
-169,171 In the US, "...the real (inflationadjusted) cost of fresh fruits and vegetables has risen nearly 40% in the past 20 years while the real cost of soda pop has declined more than 20% (converted to real dollars)."
+170 In contrast, there are few incentives to grow fruits and vegetables due to the lack of subsidies.
+In the US, "...the real (inflation-adjusted) cost of fresh fruits and vegetables has risen nearly 40% in the past 20 years while the real cost of soda pop has declined more than 20% (converted to real dollars)."
 The US is the world's largest producer of both corn and soybeans and much of what is produced is also consumed within the country.